All Episodes

 Healthy people don't buy it because it's too expensive.

-Sick people get it, and then it becomes a pool of sick people and the price goes through the roof.
+Sick people get it, and then it becomes a pool of sick people, and the price goes through the roof.

-That is, you know, in your intro to the program you talked about all the rates going up and all the companies leaving.
+That is, you know, in your intro to the program, you talked about all the rates going up and all the companies leaving.

 Under the Republican plan, that still will continue.

-But like I say, we could do that for education too.
+But like I say, we could do that for education, too.

-Do we want to say education's expensive?
+Do we want to say education is expensive?

 Let's have an education stabilization fund, a car stabilization fund, an iPhone stabilization fund.